riffomonas/RR_R25_2014/research_plan.md

   * Programming is hard
-  * Tools with graphical interfaces or those that are available online are easy to use
+  * Tools with graphical interfaces or those that are available online are easy to use or are more reliable programs

 ***Conceptually difficult content:*** Although it is probably fair to expect people who are analyzing large microbiome datasets have experience writing scripts to analyze their data, this is often not the reality.
 Will have to create branch point here for people to jump off, go do some training in R or Python and then jump back in.
-Also, the idea of a program generate the text is a very different way of thinking for most researchers.
+Also, the idea of a program generate the text is a very different, but welcomed, approach for most researchers.

 ***Learning goals:***